NGO Management Internship in Peru

 WHERE YOU’LL STAY

-Interns stay in one of the project’s cabins in Puerto Inca.
+Interns stay in one of the project’s cabins in Codo del Pozuzo, Puerto Inca.
 You’ll have basic amenities including showers, long drop compost toilets, a bed with a mosquito net, Wifi, and a kitchen where you can cook for yourself.
+You may also go out on field trips further away from the project base, where you can spend the night in a tent (bringing/purchasing your own tent is not a must, but recommended).
 This is very basic accommodation with limited resources, so this program is best suited for interns prepared for a more stripped back way of life.

 Safety & Support